 - 3.1 Baseline conditions show air quality to be acceptable in the immediate vicinity of the Allocation Site.
-Background concentrations are well below the relevant objectives. - 3.2 Dust from the construction works has the potential to impact on future residents of the Allocation Site. - 3.3 The main air quality constraints associated with the development of the Allocation Site for residential use relate to the potential impacts of traffic emissions from the adjacent road network.
-The northern part of the Allocation Site lies immediately adjacent to the south of the Manchester to Wigan railway line, which has been identified by Defra in its 'Local Air Quality Management Technical Guidance (TG16)' (Defra, 2016) as a line with "Heavy Traffic of Diesel Passenger Trains"; emissions from locomotives on this railway line therefore have the potential to impact future residents of the Allocation Site.
-The main air pollutants of concern related to traffic emissions are nitrogen dioxide (NO2) and fine particulate matter (PM10 and PM2.5) and from the railway line is nitrogen dioxide. - 3.4 In the design of the Masterplan, it will be necessary for consideration to be given to the proximity of new properties to the nearby main roads and the railway line, to ensure that the proposed development does not lead to new exceedances of the national air quality objectives.
+Background concentrations are well below the relevant objectives. - 3.2 Dust from the construction works has the potential to impact on future residents of the Allocation Site. - 3.3 The main air quality constraints associated with the development of the Allocation Site for residential use relate to the potential impacts of traffic emissions from the adjacent road network (namely the A577 to the south of the Site). - 3.4 The northern part of the Allocation Site lies immediately adjacent to the south of the Manchester to Wigan railway line, which has been identified by Defra in its 'Local Air Quality Management Technical Guidance (TG16)' (Defra, 2016) as a line with "Heavy Traffic of Diesel Passenger Trains"; emissions from locomotives on this railway line therefore have the potential to impact future residents of the Allocation Site.
+The main air pollutants of concern related to traffic emissions are nitrogen dioxide (NO2) and fine particulate matter (PM10 and PM2.5) and from the railway line is nitrogen dioxide. - 3.5 In the design of the Masterplan, it will be necessary for consideration to be given to the proximity of new properties to the nearby main roads and the railway line, to ensure that the proposed development does not lead to new exceedances of the national air quality objectives.